decentraland/documentation/content/creator/quests/client.md

 const questHud = createQuestHUD({
   autoRender: true,
   leftSidePanel: {
-    position: { top: '8%' }
+    position: { top: '8%' },
   },
   questBox: {
     uiBackground: {
-      color: Color4.fromHexString('ff2d5382')
+      color: Color4.fromHexString('ff2d5382'),
-    }
-  }
+    },
+  },
 })

 //....
 //....
 ```

-The above code create a customized Quest HUD and it's rendered automatically so whenever the player starts the Quest or makes progress or `upsert` function is called, the Quest HUD will appear or be updated.
+The above code creates a customized Quest HUD.
+This HUD is rendered automatically, so it's updated whenever the player starts the Quest or makes progress or the `upsert` function is called.

-Also, this Quest HUD will be rendered `8%` far from the top of the screen because all the left side panel is pulled up (this will works for Worlds where there isn't a minimap), the default is `28%`.
-And., the Quest box will have a background color of `#ff2d5382`, which it's the primary color of Decentraland (kind of light red) with almost 50% of opacity.
+This Quest HUD is configured to be rendered `8%` far from the top of the screen.
+This works well in Worlds, where there is no minimap.
+The default is `28%` places the quest HUD below the height of the minimap, ideal for quests inside Genesis Plaza.

+This example also sets the Quest box background color to `#ff2d5382`.
+This is the primary color of Decentraland (a light red), with almost 50% of opacity.

-You are also free to use the SDK to create your own custom UI to display quest progress based on this same information.
+You are free to use the SDK to create your own custom UI to display quest progress based on this same information.
 See [Onscreen UI]({{< ref "/content/creator/sdk7/2d-ui/onscreen-ui.md" >}}) for guidance about how to do this.